 As stated in the EMCDDA's founding and recast regulation, its objective is to provide the Community and its Member States with factual, objective, reliable and comparable information at European level concerning drugs and drug addiction and their consequences.

 The EMCDDA is a drug information agency and does not directly work to prevent drug use.
 However, it is the hope of the EMCDDA that by providing better quality and comparable data to policymakers, it can contribute to better decision-making which will reduce drug use.

 Yes.
-The EMCDDA’s network of national focal points (NFPs) are set up not only in the 27 EU Member States, but also in Croatia, Turkey (as candidate countries) and Norway.
+The EMCDDA’s network of national focal points (NFPs) are set up not only in the 28 EU Member States, but also Norway and candidate countries.

 As a general rule, the EMCDDA does not publish links to external websites.
 You are of course welcome to link to the EMCDDA website from your own website and we are also happy to receive links to sites which you feel may be of interest to us.

 The EMCDDA is an Information agency set up to provide the Community and its Member States with factual, objective, reliable and comparable information, at European level, concerning drugs and drug addiction and their consequences.
 Whereas the agency does launch its own projects to improve its data and the accuracy of the data, it does not provide financial nor logistical support to other projects, be it national-level or regional-level projects.